viniciusrodrigues1a/learning-redux-toolkit/README.md

-Getting up to date with Redux best practices using Redux Toolkit, since the last time I used Redux was a long time ago.
+Getting up to date with Redux best practices using Redux Toolkit.

 # How to run the app locally